certinia/debug-log-analyzer/docs/index.markdown

 ### The "Database" Tab

+This tab lists the DML and SOQL statements, providing _Row Count_ and _Time Taken_ columns for each, with totals at the bottom.
+The SOQL table additionally has a _Selectivity_ and _Aggregations column_.
+All columns can be sorted ascending or descending.

-This tab aggregates DML and SOQL statements by text, providing _Count_ and _Row_ totals for each.
-This helps identify the cause of _SOQL 101_ exceptions - it is usually easy to see where a query is not bulkified.
+This information helps identify the cause of _SOQL 101_ exceptions - it is usually easy to see where a query is not bulkified.
 It may also show where we used our row limit if we run-out of DML.

 Be aware that totals may exceed the normal limits due to:

 - Unit tests - we get the extra setup limits outside _startTest_ / _stopTest_.
 - Multiple packages - some limits are per package.

+#### Selectivity

+The _Selectivity_ column will have a green tick if the query is selective, a red cross if it is not and will be blank if the selectivity could not be determine.
+Sorting on this column will sort the rows by relative query cost, this number can be seen by hovering the cell on the selectivity column.

+#### Detail

+Clicking a row will show the SOQL/DML call stack, clicking on a link will take you to where that SOQL/DML occured in the call tree.
+The tables can be sorted ascending or descending by DML/SOQL, Row Count and Time Taken.
+The SOQL table can additionally be sorted by selectivity and aggregations.